Resinchem/LED-Matrix-Clock_WS2812b/README.md

 (While basic functionality can be controlled via local buttons or the built-in web server, most of the advanced features including the text display mode requires a properly configured MQTT broker).

+### Full build details can be viewed at [Resinchem Tech Blog](https://resinchemtech.blogspot.com/2021/04/ws2812b-led-matrix-clock-scoreboard-and.html)

+#### Details on installation, configuration, settings and other options can be found on the wiki.